dgarcia360/redirects-cli/README.md

 You are relying on GitHub Pages to host your site.
 However, whenever you move a page from one folder to another, your users get the 404 page.

 With `redirects-cli`, you can define 301 redirects for the pages you have moved in a YAML file.
-Then, you can generate static redirects for each path with one command.
+Then, you can generate static redirects for each page with one command.

-In my case, I use this command in the project's CI pipelines before publishing the site to the `gh-pages` branch.
-If I define the redirections correctly, that means no more 404 errors!
+In my case, I use this CLI tool in the project's CI pipelines before publishing the site to the `gh-pages` branch.

 ## Getting started